-Experience 1st class German science and engineering as part of a professional research team at Leibniz Universität Hannover, member of the TU9 (one of the nine best technical Universities in Germany).
+Experience German science and engineering and be part of a professional research team at Leibniz University Hannover, member of the TU9 (one of the nine best technical Universities in Germany).

 - Costs: 2,700 € per student

 - Introduction week: introduction to German engineering and research at Leibniz University Hannover, Dos and Don’ts in Germany, social and cultural program (e.g. Marienburg, Hamelin etc.)

 - Participants: At least junior science and engineer students (min.
 10 students, max.
 25 students)

 - administration and enrollment fees